magesguild/MPMII-Z180_RCBUS-BINDIST/readme.md

 Use NULU.COM to extract LBR files.
 You can extract files selectively if you only want certain tools from CPMTOOLS.LBR or EXTRAS.LBR.

+**Documentation**

+The doc dir contains a range of documentation and, while it is far from complete, it should be enough to get any user developing in assembly and C with some confidence.
+Some of the assemblers provided in the CPMTOOLS.LBR have been difficult to find documentation for, but I've provided as many as I have been able to scrape together (so far, a deeper search may yield more documentation in the future.)

+**System Administration**

+The SET.PRL command is extremely important for administering the system.
+While it may be a bit silly to be worried about admin versus non-admin users and their permission sets on these particular systems, where any user with physical access can simply boot into CP/M and gain full admin access, MP/M II gives us tools for managing file access, and there are some considerations to be made if you do want commands and files protected.

+SET.PRL itself can disable all password protection on any given drive, so it must, itself, be password protected for this to work well.
+Please read through the SET command documentation provided in the MP/M II User Guide closely before spending too much time attempting to password protect files.

+If you password protect set, you need to pass it the password manually like this to use it (to set your default password, which can then unlock things automatically):

+set;s3kr1t [default = s3kr1t]

+Replace s3kr1t with your own password.

+Also note that a password protected file must reside in a password enabled drive to function as expected.

+A:set [protect = on]

+Again, see the manual for more details, but this is a potential stumbling block, so practice it if you want to use passwords.

+This does mean that non administrative users can not password protect their own files, though an administrators can use different passwords to protect files from each other.
+It means all admins who need to use the set command must share a password for that command.
+Bare these things in mind as you build out your user design.